 When considering whether our directors, including the nominees, should serve as a director and have the experience, qualifications, attributes and skills, taken as a whole, to enable the Board to satisfy its responsibilities effectively in light of our businesses and structure, the Nominating and Corporate Governance Committee and the Board considered their wealth of knowledge of our industry and customers, integrity, their particular experiences, individual talents, business judgment and vision, leadership skills and what each individual would bring to the Board as a whole, including the information discussed in each of the director's individual biographies set forth in the tables below.
 Additionally, the Board considered and valued that each of our directors has extensive experience as a business leader and has a strong understanding of business operations in general.
-In particular, the Board considered that each of the directors has a strong background in the utilities sector, and the Board believes that such relevant experience is important in evaluating and overseeing our business development and strategies.

-The following is information as of [], 2016, regarding each director who is up for election at the Annual Meeting:
+The following is information as of March 15, 2016, regarding each director who is up for election at the Annual Meeting:

-Larry F. Altenbaumer Mr. Altenbaumer has over 40 years of experience in the energy industry.
-He · spent nearly 34 years at Illinois Power Company ("Illinois Power"), an Age: 67 electric and natural gas utility.
-He served as President of Illinois Power from Director Since: 2006 1999 until his retirement in 2004, and served in various financial leadership Director Class: Class III positions before that, including Treasurer, Controller and Chief Financial Officer.
+Larry F. Altenbaumer

+Age: 67 Director Since: 2006 Director Class: Class III Mr. Altenbaumer has over 40 years of experience in the energy industry.
+He spent nearly 34 years at Illinois Power Company ("Illinois Power"), an electric and natural gas utility.
+He served as President of Illinois Power from 1999 until his retirement in 2004, and served in various financial leadership positions before that, including Treasurer, Controller and Chief Financial Officer.
 During his tenure with Illinois Power, Mr. Altenbaumer also served as executive Vice President for Regulated Delivery for Dynegy, Inc. ("Dynegy"), a wholesale power, capacity and ancillary service provider.
 Illinois Power became a subsidiary of Dynegy in 2000 in a transaction led by Mr. Altenbaumer for Illinois Power.
 Since 2004, Mr. Altenbaumer has served as an independent consultant, providing services to organizations both inside and outside of the energy industry.
 Since 2005, he has served as an independent director for the Southwest Power Pool, a FERC-approved regional transmission organization covering portions of fourteen states.
 Since 2014, he has served as a director for Summit Utilities, a privately-held holding company that owns and operates natural gas distribution companies in Colorado, Missouri and Maine.
 From 2005 to 2014, he served as an advisor to ArcLight Capital Partners, a private equity firm that has invested approximately \$15.3 billion in the energy sector.
 He is also currently serving as the executive director of the Midwest Inland Port, a regional economic development initiative based in Decatur, Illinois and is a member of the Board of Decatur Memorial Hospital.
 Mr. Altenbaumer received a Bachelor's Degree in electrical engineering and computer science from the University of Illinois.
-Mr. Altenbaumer serves as the chair of the Compensation committee, serves on the Nominating and Corporate Governance Committee and has a 97% serves.
+Mr. Altenbaumer serves as the chair of the Compensation committee, serves on the Nominating and Corporate Governance Committee and has a 97% attendance record for all 2015 Board and committee meetings on which he serves.